BhavanaAgrawal73/llm-agent-poc/README.md

-# 🌐 LLM Agent [GyaanSetu](https://tds-bonus-project-llm-agent.vercel.app/) — Browser-Based Multi-Tool Reasoning
+# 🌐 LLM Agent [Bridge of Knowledge](https://tds-bonus-project-llm-agent.vercel.app/) — Browser-Based Multi-Tool Reasoning

 This project is a **proof-of-concept (POC)** for building a **browser-based LLM agent** that can combine **natural language reasoning** with **external tools** like search engines, pipelined APIs, and even **live JavaScript execution**.